hachemwasli/hachemwasli/README.md

         misc: ["Firebase", "Socket.IO", "selenium", "open-cv", "php", "SuiteApp"] },
     architecture: ["Serverless Architecture", "Progressive web applications", "Single page applications"],
-    currentProject: "I am developing Extension for NetSuite using SuiteScript2.0",
+    currentProject: "I am developing a web application to collect functional information on proteins using angular",
     funFact: "There are two ways to write error-free programs; only the third one works" };
 ```